rear/rear.github.com/about/index.md

 ## About Relax-and-Recover

-Relax-and-Recover has a few interesting characteristics you may find useful when assessing it as a Disaster Recovery solution:
+Relax-and-Recover has a few interesting characteristics you may find useful when assessing it as a Disaster Recovery or Bare Metal Restore solution:

  * Modular design, written in Bash
    * easy to extend with custom functionality